CGPI98.7wk -1.4%

 7.4 No quality adjustment

 When a product is reformulated or a brand replaces a variant, we observe the price change but do not adjust for quality differences.
-Shrinkflation (pack-size reduction) is tracked explicitly; other reformulations are not.
+Shrinkflation (pack-size reduction) is tracked explicitly and persistence-verified (§4.4); other reformulations are not.

 8. Historical validation (preliminary)